BUGS-NYU/TerminalWorkshop/README.md

 		Exit nano with Control+X (control is also known as Ctrl or ^, so ^X), y, then Enter
 	```

-- [ ] We also need a new text file named “report_” and your name, like “report_nadiradewji.txt”.
+- [ ] We also need a new text file named "report_" and your name, like "report_nadiradewji.txt".
 Then delete the similar file that already exists.

 	```
 	$ touch report_name.txt